ddj231/ARTownBuilderDemo/README.md

-# ARTownBuilderDemo
+# ARTownBuilderDemo (iOS Swift)

 ## Overview
-ARTownBuilderDemo is a tabletop augmented reality demo app that allows users to build a virtual neighborhood on a horizontal surface.
-ARTownBuilderDemo uses the echoAR platform to load in all 3D content used in the app.
+ARTownBuilderDemo is a tabletop augmented reality iOS demo app, built with the echoAR Swift SDK, that allows users to build virtual neighborhoods on horizontal surfaces.

 ### How To Recreate The Demo